Resource productivity and waste

 The science in this area is rapidly evolving and the OECD is planning to pursue its efforts in this area in close co-operation with the Working Party on Manufactured Nanomaterials (WPMN) and the Working Party on Bio-, Nano- and Converging Tech (BNCT) as well as other organisations at the international and national level, including governments, research institutes, and academic circles.

-- The report Nanomaterials in Waste Streams - Current Knowledge on Risks and Impacts released on 22 February 2016 provides a literature review on four specific waste treatment processes (recycling, incineration, landfilling and wastewater treatment).
+- The report Nanomaterials in Waste Streams - Current Knowledge on Risks and Impacts (2016) provides a literature review on four specific waste treatment processes (recycling, incineration, landfilling and wastewater treatment).
 While state-of-the-art waste treatment facilities may collect, divert or eliminate nanomaterials from these waste streams, the report concludes that knowledge gaps associated with their final disposal remain, underlining the need for further research in this area.

 - OECD Workshop on Safe Management of Nanowaste, May 2012, Munich, Germany - Agenda